 Underlying Causes of Neurodegenerative Diseases

 In the medical field, mystery surrounds neurodegenerative diseases.
-The cause is often unknown.
-However, many of the diseases are genetic, while some may be caused by a medical condition, such as a stroke, tumor, or alcoholism.
+The cause of the disease may often be unknown.
+However, what researchers do know is that many of the diseases are genetic, while some may be caused by a medical condition, such as a stroke, tumor, or alcoholism.

 Researchers are researching the role that environmental factors may play as well, including: